ladak100/ladak100.github.io/todayi.md

 ### Today, I...

 #### July 2024
+Friday July 12th, 2024:
+- Today, I woke up really early cayse of a nap gona wrong
+- Today, I napped at 9:20am and got instantly fried in my dream. i held this weed for a guy in a park and got instantly contact high, jelly legged and it woke me up

+Thursday July 11th, 2024:
+- Today, I had a busy day
+- Today, I went into the office to meet some new coworkers
+- Today, I felt a bit down. all that tome in toronto hit me now

 Wednesday July 10th, 2024:
 - Today, I flew baack to SFO.
 I got randomly checked again
+- Today, I did. some grocery shipping

 Tuesday July 9th, 2024:
 - Today, I did a lot of work during the day